dantheman4700/om_scope_gen/server/README.md

 ## Document Generation Flow

 1. **Upload** - Source documents (PDF, DOCX, PPTX, images, text) are uploaded via the API
-2. **Extract** - Background worker extracts text using pdf-parse, mammoth, officeparser, or Gemini Vision
+2. **Extract** - In-memory queue processes extraction using pdf-parse, mammoth, officeparser, or Gemini Vision
 3. **Embed** - Text is chunked and embedded using OpenAI text-embedding-3-small
 4. **Store** - Vectors stored in pgvector for similarity search
 5. **Generate** - When generating a document: